-- Details of the child's social worker, and - The name and contact details of the virtual school head and the relevant support officer in the authority that looks after the child - O The name of the Personal Advisor appointed to support a child who has left care When dealing with looked after children and previously looked after children, the school/college will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
-The school/college has a named designated teacher, who works with the Virtual School, to promote the educational achievement of pupils who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
-The designated teacher has appropriate training, relevant qualifications, and experience - Children with special educational needs and disabilities (SEND) or health issues.
+• The name of the Personal Advisor appointed to support a child who has left care When dealing with looked after children and previously looked after children, the school will work with all local authority children's social care, health and other relevant agencies and take prompt action when necessary to safeguard these children, who are a particularly vulnerable group.
+The school has a named designated teacher, who works with the Virtual School, to promote the educational achievement of learners who are looked after, have left care through adoption, special guardianship, or child arrangement orders, or adopted from state care outside of England and Wales.
+The designated teacher has appropriate training, relevant qualifications, and experience.

+- Children with special educational needs and disabilities (SEND) or health issues.
 The designated safeguarding lead and SENCo/named person with oversight of SEND will closely liaise whenever there are any concerns or reports of abuse, neglect or exploitation involving a child with SEND, neurodevelopmental conditions such as autism or certain medical or physical health conditions.
-The school/college will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place.

-Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
-The school/college will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.
-Collective worship regularly focuses on children being themselves and acceptance of other children/families.
-This is also covered in our PHSE lessons.
+The school will consider extra pastoral support and attention for these children, along with ensuring any appropriate support for communication is in place - Children who are, or may be, lesbian, gay, bi, or trans (LGBTQ+).
+The school will take steps to reduce the additional barriers these children face and provide a safe space for them to speak out or share their concerns with staff.